-Digital Citizenship Intervention(s) /ention(s) Minimum Based on mitigating circumstances Maximum Based on aggravating circumstances Circumstances for Considerations Technology, Improper use of- Computer Level 3 Technology, Improper use of-Computer- Violation of student use and expectations as outlined by WESD.
+Поэропос ss/Consequenc ,,, Digital Citizenship Intervention(s) Minimum Based on mitigating circumstances Maximum Based on aggravating circumstances tances for erations Technology, Improper use of- Computer Level 3 Technology, Improper use of-Computer- Violation of student use and expectations as outlined by WESD.
 Possible Examples: Logging into an account that is not yours, searching for, navigating to, or sharing of inappropriate, explicit, or vulgar content, off-task computer behavior; destruction, vandalism, or theft of district device, unauthorized communication to external or internal users, accessing, sharing, or deleting files without permission, unauthorized use of a device, using district device for non-educational purposes without permission.
 K-4, 5-8 Students will complete activities to demonstrate understanding of proper use of technology.
 Time away from technology by using alternate forms of materials.
-A: Conference with School Official L: Expulsion Mitigating Circumstances Student intent Extent of disruption to self or others Classroom setting/adult expectations Aggravating Circumstances- Student Intent Duration of event Location of disruption (during class time, at recess, etc.) Extent of disruption to self or others Technology, Improper use of- Network Infraction Instructional intervention about appropriate use.
-Level 3 Technology, Improper use of-Network Infraction-Violation of student use and expectations as outlined by WESD.
+A: Conference with School Official L: Expulsion Mitigating Circumstances Student intent Extent of disruption to self or others Classroom setting/adult expectations Aggravating Circumstances- Student Intent Duration of event Location of disruption (during class time, at recess, etc.) Extent of disruption to self or others Technology, Improper use of- Instructional intervention about Level 3 Network Infraction appropriate use.
+Technology, Improper use of-Network Infraction-Violation of student use and expectations as outlined by WESD.
 Possible Examples: Connecting to a non-WESD network, accessing or attempting to access a Virtual Private Network (VPN), Attempting to bypass WESD network filters Restorative Lesson/Activity - provide messaging and training for others about internet safety.
 A: Conference with School Official L: Expulsion Technology, Improper use of-Other Technology Level 3 Technology, Improper use of-Other Technology-Violation of student use and expectations as outlined by WESD.
 Possible Examples: Accessing classroom display, possession of or playing of Game consoles.
-A: Conference with School Official L: Expulsion Technology, Improper use of- Telecommunication Device Level 3 Technology, Improper use of-Telecommunication Device- Violation of student use and expectations as outlined by WESD.
-Possible Examples: Use of a personal electronic device during school hours, inappropriate or unauthorized use of a personal electronic device, use of a personal electronic device to take pictures, record, or film students or school staff or otherwise violate the privacy rights of others, any use of a personal electronic device that disrupts the educational process, school programs, or activities, inappropriate use of a smartwatch or wearable communication device and its applications, A: Conference with School Official L: Expulsion
+A: Conference with School Official L: Expulsion Technology, Improper use of- Telecommunication/Wireless Device Level 3 Technology, Improper use of - Telecommunication/Wireless Device - Violation of student use and expectations as outlined by WESD.
+Possible Examples: Use of a personal or school electronic device during school hours (including class time, lunch/meal times, passing time, recess) to access inappropriate or unauthorized use of a personal electronic device to access social media or communication, et.
+This also includes use of a personal electronic device to take pictures, record, or film students or school staff or otherwise violate the privacy rights of others, any use of a personal electronic device that disrupts the educational process, school programs, or activities, inappropriate use of a smartwatch or wearable communication device and its applications.
+(ARS 15-120.05) A: Conference with School Official L: Expulsion